caclab/reverie-reset/README.md

 	    c4$ready
 	    c5$ready

-IF THERE IS NO NEW IMAGE UPLOAD, THE SERVER SENDS OUT A JSON OBJECT WITH ALL RANDOM DATA:
+RANDOM STATE -> IF THERE IS NO NEW IMAGE UPLOAD, THE SERVER SENDS OUT A JSON OBJECT WITH ALL RANDOM DATA:

 	    {
-	        "c1":
+	        "1":
 	            {
 	                "1":{
 	                        "image_id":"259",